 Filing Income Taxes and Accessing Food Banks: Are Ontarians With Low-Income Getting the Benefits They are Entitled To?

 As the government of Ontario looks to reform its social assistance programs, there is an increasing push to look at an income security system that pays more benefits outside of social assistance.
 Such a system would help improve circumstances for all low income families, and help prevent people from falling into the poverty trap.
 This system would, at least in part, be delivered through the income tax system.

 There are already new provincial tax credits which could provide people with payments even when there is no taxable income.
 The likelihood of people getting money that they are entitled to is dependent on their filing a tax return.
 Using results from the 2006 Who’s Hungry Survey of people accessing food banks, we explore the extent to which people experiencing poverty file their income taxes.
 We also see who might be missing out on possible benefits, both now and in the future.

 Social Assistance Review Advisory Council Report

-The Social Assistance Review Advisory Council (SARAC) was appointed by the Government of Ontario and had a two-fold mandate:
+The Social Assistance Review Advisory Council (SARAC) was appointed by the Government of Ontario in 2009 and had a two-fold mandate: